qlack/QLACK-Java/QLACK-Fuse/qlack-fuse-aaa/README.md

 ### Securing endpoints
-To secure an endpoint use @ResourceAccess annotation.
-The @ResourceAccess describes access to resources at a role level (roleAccess property) or at an operation and/or unique resource level (operations property).
+To secure an endpoint use @OperationAccess or @ResourceAccess annotation.
+The @OperationAccess describes access to resources at a role level (roleAccess property) or at an operation (operations property), that does not require further check for resource.
+The @ResourceAccess describes access to resources at an operation and unique resource level (operations property).

+@OperationAccess
 To describe access at a role level, the roleAccess property is used.
 The roleAcess is an array containing the names of the roles allowed to access this endpoint.
 For example, the following code gives access to users who have the role "Administrator".
 Access to more than one roles can be